 5. Keep image size consistent

 Nothing worse than a disordered blog.
 You want to keep all images you upload a consistent size.
-Depending on what type of blog you are running 800×450 is a nice size. be sure to optimize images before uploading them so it does not slow down your blog. more on that later.
+Depending on what type of blog you are running 800×450 is a nice size. be sure to optimize images before uploading them so they do not slow down your blog.

 6. Pick a brand color and fonts